 - Confectioners' sugar

 - In a small bowl, dissolve yeast in warm milk.
-Place the flour, sugar, butter, orange peel and salt in a food processor; cover and process until blended.
+Place the flour, sugar, butter, orange zest and salt in a food processor; cover and process until blended.
 Add egg yolks; cover and process just until moistened.
 While processing, gradually add milk mixture in a steady stream.
 Stir in the apricots, cranberries and almonds.

 - Transfer to a greased 9-in. decorative tube pan.
 Cover and let rise until doubled, about 1 hour.
 Bake at 375° for 30-35 minutes or until golden brown.
 Cool for 5 minutes before removing from pan to a wire rack to cool completely.
 Sprinkle with confectioners' sugar.
-Yield: 12 servings.